kimdoanh89/CKA-exercises/06_security.md

 ## 5. Work with images securely
 Reference is [here](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).
 ### Image security
 - Create a deployment name web with image nginx:alpine, scale to replicas=2
-- We decided to use a modified version of the application from an internal private registry.
+- Use a modified version of the application from an internal private registry.
 Update the image of the deployment to use a new image from myprivateregistry.com:5000
 - Create a secret object with the credentials required to access the registry:
   - Name: private-reg-cred
   - Username: dock_user